aemabit/mssql-to-ts/README.md

 ## Ideal Use Case

-MSSQL TO TS is perfect for developers and teams working on TypeScript applications that interact with MSSQL databases.
+MSSQL TS is perfect for developers and teams working on TypeScript applications that interact with MSSQL databases.
 Whether you're building enterprise-level applications, working on a personal project, or anywhere in between, this tool can significantly streamline your development process.